 When I first considered the question of whether you can bring glass on a plane in carry on my first thought was why would you want to?
-But then, when I started to think about it, and did some research on the questions that the TSA get asked, it soon became apparent that it is not such an unusual request after all.
+But then, when I started to think about it, and did some research on the questions that the TSA gets asked, it soon became apparent that it is not such an unusual request after all.

 Glass can be taken on a plane in both carry on bags or checked bags.
-If the glass contains a liquid (such as a bottle of wine or even a lager snow globe) then it is subject to the TSA liquids rule so can only be taken through airport security if it is smaller than 3.4 ounces.
+If the glass contains a liquid (such as a bottle of wine or even a large snow globe) then it is subject to the TSA liquids rule so can only be taken through airport security if it is smaller than 3.4 ounces.

 There are many reasons why you might ask can you take glass on a plane in hand luggage.
 For example: